Wind-River/meta-stak-common/README.md

 Introduction
 ------------------------

-This  layer provides the base for starlingx port to yocto thud.
-By itself, it provides set of generic recipes used by starlingx but without starlingx patches.
+This  layer provides the base for starlingx and akraino port to yocto thud.
+By itself, it provides set of generic recipes used by starlingx and akraino but without starlingx and akraino patches.
 StarlingX modifications, enhancements and patches are in meta-stx.
+Akraino modifications, enhancements and patches are in meta-akraino.

 For further info: https://www.starlingx.io/